 Type designation, vehicle identification number, permissible maximum weights and code designation for exterior colour and type approval number.
-The label is visible when the right rear door is opened.
+The decal is positioned on the door pillar, and will be visible when the right-hand rear door is opened.

-- 2 Label for parking heater.
+- Label for parking heater.

 - 3 Engine code and engine serial number.

 - 4 Label for engine oil.

 - 6 Gearbox type designation and serial number.

 - A Manual gearbox

-- B Automatic gearbox
+- Automatic gearbox

 - 6 Car's identification number.
 (VIN Vehicle Identification Number)